 Maple syrup is a great natural substitute for molasses.
 They are similar in color and consistency, both have complex flavor profiles.
 People often describe the taste of caramel as being nutty, caramel-like, with a hint of spice and coffee.
-Using maple syrup will bring moisture to your baked goods but it won’t make it chewy as molasses does.
+Using maple syrup will bring moisture to your baked goods but it won’t make them chewy as molasses does.

-To replace molasses with maple syrup, use one cup of maple syrup for every one cup of molasses.
+To replace molasses with maple syrup, use one cup of maple syrup for every cup of molasses.